kiranajith/Ball-Trajectory-and-LIDAR-Point-Cloud-Analysis/README.md

-# ENPM 673
+## ENPM 673 Perception for autonomous Robots
-## PROJECT 1

-#### Problem 1
+### Project 1

 ---
-Run the problem1.py file or the Problem1.ipynb to for solutions to this problem.
-The explanation for the steps invloved are given in the report.pdf

-> Make sure to specify the correct path for 'ball.mov' in the imread() function
----

-#### Problem 2.1
- Run the problem2_1.py to obtain the output for this problem.
-Refer the report for explanations and graphs.
- ___

-#### Problem 2.2

-Run the problem2_2a.py and problem2_2b.py files repectively for parts A and B of the 2nd question.
-The explanation for the steps invloved are given in the report.pdf

-> Make sure to specify the correct path for 'pc1.csv' and 'pc2.csv' where the data is being read
----
+**1. Ball Trajectory Analysis**

+Analyzing a video of a red ball being thrown against a wall.
+The trajectory of the ball is assumed to follow the equation of a parabola.
+The goal is to detect and plot the pixel coordinates of the center point of the ball in the video, fit a curve to the extracted coordinates using Standard Least Squares, and predict the x-coordinate of the ball’s landing spot.

+**2. Lidar Point Cloud Analysis**

+Working with two CSV files containing noisy LIDAR point cloud data in the form of (x, y, z) coordinates of the ground plane.
+The goal is to compute the covariance matrix, compute the magnitude and direction of the surface normal, and fit a surface to the data using various estimation algorithms such as Standard Least Squares, Total Least Squares, and RANSAC.